fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 npm test -- tests/note_api.test.js
 ```

 The [--tests-by-name-pattern](https://nodejs.org/api/test.html#filtering-tests-by-name) option can be used for running tests with a specific name:

 ```js
 npm test -- --test-name-pattern="the first note is about HTTP methods"
 ```

-The provided parameter can refer to the name of the test or the describe block.
-The parameter can also contain just a part of the name.
+The provided argument can refer to the name of the test or the describe block.
+It can also contain just a part of the name.
 The following command will run all of the tests that contain <i>notes</i> in their name:

 ```js
 npm run test -- --test-name-pattern="notes"